The Psychology of Colour in Office Design

 On the flipside, high-wavelength colours like red are associated with intensity, alarm and even confusion.
 Picture the colour of fire, fire extinguishers, and items meant to portray passion such as valentines and exotic sports cars.
 The aim of using high-wavelength colours is to attract your employees or customers to something.
 It puts an emphasis on a message, for example, the use of the red colour in your brand statement.

 The Use of Colour to Provoke Emotion

 The role of colour in inducing certain feelings in your staff is important.
 Studies show that the colour yellow plays a crucial role in triggering innovation and optimism.
 Colour psychologists have branded it the “optimism colour’.
-Due to its effect on employees, it is the perfect fit for people who work in the creative field.
+It’s the perfect colour for people who work in the creative field.
 Professionals who need this colour to boost their performance include:

 - Writers and content creators

 Most of the world’s population goes to work every day, which may lead to fatigue.
 This is where the green colour comes in.
 It rejuvenates the spirit, making employees feel fresh and ready to tackle more projects.
 Dark green depicts wealth and prosperity.
 Turquoise is usually linked with the mass communication field and is best used in a training or conference room.